aselshall/rm/hw/big-picture.md

 <h2 style="color:blue">Execute</h2>

 **6. Project implementation**
-   - Execute your research as detailed in the approved proposal
+   - Execute your research as detailed in the approved [research proposal](https://aselshall.github.io/rm/hw/proposal-hw)
       - You may <span style="color:red">start in the Fall semester if ready</span>, and continue in the Spring semester through the <span style="color:red">ENG 6941 Project course</span> or as part of your MS thesis research

  **Objective:** Collect data to support robust data analysis